3.2 Collaboration

 When you give students space to get to meet and encourage them to work with each other, you increase social capital.

 I suggest we take this approach one step further.
 To understand the wonder of moral communities that grow beyond the boundaries of kinship, we need to look not just at people, and not just at the relationships between people, but at the complete environment in which those relationships are embedded, and which makes those people more virtuous (however they define that term themselves).
-It takes a lot of non-common solutions to support a moral community.”
-(Haidt 2012)
+It takes a lot of non-common solutions to support a moral community.”3 Collaboration/self-determined

 The image below illustrates how students take ownership of their own learning.
 In this image, the vertical axis indicates “Collaboration/no collaboration” and the horizontal axis indicates “otherwise determined or self-determined.